Tim Downie: Theatre

 Downie has appeared in numerous stage productions including writer Peter Maddock's 2007 play Charlie and Henry at the New End Theatre and writer Gavin Davis' 2008 comedy Fat Christ at the King's Head Theatre in London, England.
-In 2010 he appeared in to different plays at the Birmingham Repretory Theatre, first was Lutz Hübner's German play Respect, followed by Samantha Ellis’s Jewish drama Cling To Me Like Ivy.
+In 2010 he appeared in two different plays at the Birmingham Repertory Theatre: Lutz Hübner's German play Respect, followed by Samantha Ellis’s Jewish drama Cling To Me Like Ivy.
 He also appeared in1966 World Cup Final (2002) on tour around the UK, Pawnography, and Le Jet De Sang at The Rose (theatre) in London 2007, part of their first residency in 500 years.
 In 2015 he appeared in Hampstead Theatre’s production of writer Michael Frayn's play Matchbox Theatre.

 Writing

 As a writer, Downie had his first theatre piece, The Dead Moon, commissioned in 2008.
 The play toured the UK and was also performed at the Aldeburgh Festival, the first non-operatic piece to ever be performed there.
 In 2009 he was one of two finalists selected in the Heat 2, first round assignments (of 540 entries in 30 heats) in the New York Screenwriters' Challenge for his script The Robin Wins The Spring.
 Since then his theatre work has included The Curse of Elizabeth Faulkner for 2010's Off Cut Festival in London, which was also performed at the King's Head Theatre, and The Revenge of Anubis.
-In 2010 Dowie penned The Story Project 2 – Love, Lies and London for The Southwark Playhouse and A Portrait of Maureen Flange for the Etcetera Theatre.
+In 2010 Downie penned The Story Project 2 – Love, Lies and London for The Southwark Playhouse and A Portrait of Maureen Flange for the Etcetera Theatre.

 Video games

-In October 22, 2020, Downie revealed on Twitter that he would be doing voice work for the upcoming video game, Baldur's Gate III, playing the wizard, Gale.
+In October 22, 2020, Downie revealed on Twitter that he would be doing voice work for the video game, Baldur's Gate 3, playing the wizard, Gale Dekarios.
+Downie would reprise his role in a series of animated web shorts, and in two episodes of High Rollers, a Dungeons & Dragons livestream, featuring the other companion voice actors playing their respective characters.

+Podcasts

+Downie has hosted two podcasts, Outcasts, an unofficial Outlander podcast he made in 2020 with David Berry, another Outlander actor, and Folklands, a podcast exploring regional English folklore and history, that he has made since 2023 with fellow actor Justin Chubb.